Jessie McTavish: Prosecution

-Suspected other victims

 Apart from the case prosecuted, another 23 deaths were deemed suspicious by investigators.

 Motive

 The prosecution said that McTavish had been inspired by an episode of the detective series A Man Called Ironside, in which a character said that insulin was untraceable as a murder weapon and proceeded to murder a person using this method.
 McTavish had notably discussed with colleagues how the programme had taught her that soluble insulin would be an untraceable agent for homicide.

 Aftermath

 In 1976, McTavish married, becoming Jessie Gordon.

 In 1984, she was restored to the professional register for nursing, midwifery and health visiting.
 She continued her career in nursing.

 Influence

-Although acquitted, McTavish's case often is mentioned in lectures at medical colleges in Britain, and is cited in textbooks and academic papers about forensic science and medical malpractice.
-Colin Norris, a nurse convicted of four murders and an attempted murder in 2008, is said to have been inspired by McTavish's case.
-He murdered his patients using insulin.
-Norris, a fellow Scottish nurse, grew up only a mile away from Ruchill where McTavish's crimes occurred at the hospital.
+Although acquitted, McTavish's case often is mentioned in lectures at medical colleges in Britain and is cited in textbooks and academic papers about forensic science and medical malpractice.
+Colin Norris, a nurse convicted of four murders and an attempted murder in 2008, is said to have been inspired partly by McTavish's case.
+He murdered his patients with insulin.
+Norris, a fellow Scottish nurse, grew up only a mile away from Ruchill where McTavish worked.
 Her case was discussed extensively in lectures at Dundee University when Norris studied there.